SiobhanP1/art-shop-ecommerce-store/README.md

 ### Business Model

+Income is generated through the sale of prints with a share of profit going directly to the artist and the other to the site owner.

 ### SEO & Marketing

-The key marketing strategy is social media marketing with the aim of building trust and a community through regular interviews with the artists who sell on the website, Q&A sessions, and sharing of the stories behind the art.
+The key marketing strategy is social media marketing with the aim of building trust and a community through regular interviews with the artists who sell on the website and sharing of the stories behind the art.
 Both Facebook and Instagram will be used.

 ![Facebook Art Shop page](static/images/initial-facebook-page.png)